soDLA-publishment/somnia/Chapter 1. Basic Architecture Setup/README.md

 ## Setup Configurations

-In the src/main/your-project-name, create a basic configuration file, like this:
+In the src/main/your-project-name, create a spec folder, create a basic configuration file, like this:

 ```
 package nvdla